cognitedata/pygen/CONTRIBUTING.md

 git checkout -b my-new-feature
 ```
 2. Create a draft PR on GitHub.
 This will allow you to get feedback on your changes early,
-   as well as communicating that you are working on a feature.
+   as well as communicating that you are working on a feature/bugfix.

 #### Coding Workflow